harel-coffee/quat-auto/docs/source/getting_started.rst

 Included command line tools
 ---------------------------

-All of the following command line tools are globally available after installation of `quat`.
+All of the following command line tools are globally available after installation of `quat`, see also :ref:`module tools`

 - siti.py : calculation of siti feature values for a given video
 - do_parallel.py : perform parallel tasks